 Not everything that a person owns has sentimental value or is worth saving.
 Though this is true, it is important to avoid rushing through this process.

-Before throwing or giving away anything, make four piles (gift, sell, donate, throw away) or use four bins to organize the items.
+Before throwing or giving away any personal property, make four piles (gift, sell, donate, throw away) or use four bins to organize the items.

 Bin #1: Gift